 On the other hand, satisfied consumers increase sales and increase their average transactional spending.
 Their positive online reviews help potential new customers form favorable brand ideas about your company, which promote consideration, evaluation, and sales of your products.

 A vibrant environment for your brand may be created by providing exceptional customer experiences, which boosts loyalty and revenue.

 Reducing customer churn makes good business sense because it is significantly more expensive to recruit new customers than it is to keep existing ones.

 Thorough Understandings are Required to Personalize

-These insights should be shared to the proper people across your organization so all parties involved in providing customer experiences have information that’s germane.
+To ensure that all parties involved in delivering a positive customer experience have pertinent information, these insights should be distributed to the appropriate individuals throughout your organization.
 In addition, all the personnel involved in these processes need to be empowered so they can take action to enhance personalized experiences whenever possible.

-These customer-centric processes help ensure consistent brand interactions for customers, whether their dealings are online, with your call center, or at a bricks-and-mortar location; in spite of the separate dedicated groups that manage these different channels.
-Customers are interested in themselves; not why your organization is structured the way it is.
+These customer-centric processes help ensure consistent brand interactions for customers, whether their dealings are online, with your call center, or at a bricks-and-mortar location; despite the separate dedicated groups that manage these different channels.
+Customers are more concerned with themselves than with the reasons why your business is set up the way it is.

-While all the stages of customers’ life cycle are important and present opportunities to enrich your customers’ experiences, be mindful of their experiences after their purchases.
+Be conscious of your clients’ experiences following their purchases even though all stages of the customer life cycle are significant and offer opportunities to enhance their experiences.
 This part of the life cycle provides openings to engage in direct dialogues to obtain important insights to incorporate into your personalization processes as you move forward.